Drone29/cpp-argparser/readme.md

 parser.addArgument<CL>("struct")
         .parameters("bool", "[integer]")
         .callable(createStruct)
-        .finalize()
-        .help("mandatory arg with 2 parameters: mandatory and optional, returns result of function createStruct()");
+        .help("mandatory arg with 2 parameters: mandatory and optional, returns result of function createStruct()") .finalize();
 ```

 Lambdas can be used as parsing functions as well: